AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/consoles.md

 Overlays are based on node definitions and allow you to overlay the standard functionality found under `/libs` with your own customized functionality under `/apps`.
 When creating an overlay, a 1:1 copy of the original is not required, as [Sling resource merger](/help/implementing/developing/introduction/sling-resource-merger.md) allows for inheritance.

 Overlays can be used in many ways to extend your AEM consoles.
-Serveral examples are provided in the following sections.
+Several examples are provided in the following sections.

 For further information on overlays, please see the document [Overlays for Adobe Experience Manager as a Cloud Service.](/help/implementing/developing/introduction/overlays.md)